 Women for Sobriety (WFS)

 Women for Sobriety, founded in 1976, is a group dedicated to helping women struggling with alcoholism.
 Their program is based on a series of 13 positive statements which focus on traits and concepts such as responsibility and compassion.
-Their system is conducted through group meetings which emphasize positive reinforcement, cognitive strategies (positive thinking), as well as holistic methods like meditation, nutrition, and exercise.
+Their system is conducted through group meetings which emphasize positive reinforcement and cognitive strategies (positive thinking).

 White Bison Wellbriety Movement

 “Wellbriety” is a coined word that means “well” and “sober.”
 The “Well” refers to the inspiration to go beyond sobriety and recovery, focused on a life of healing and wellness.
 White Bison has produced materials that have been helpful not just to Native Americans, but those seeking a unique spiritual path to recovery.
 Even young people, formerly lost to addiction, have found solace and wisdom in a spiritual tradition dating back thousands of years.

 Michigan, like the whole Midwest, has a rich and vibrant tradition of indigenous culture through tribes like the Meskwaki (Fox), the Sauk, and the Potawatomi – to name a few.
 The White Bison Wellbriety Movement works to eradicate drug and alcohol abuse while bringing about a rebirth within indigenous communities through knowledge and recognition of cultural and spiritual identity.

 - Al-Alon Family Groups